Who Speaks Matters: Analysing the Influence of the Speaker's Ethnicity on Hate Classification: Broad Implication and Social Impact

 \section{Broad Implication and Social Impact}

 This paper investigates the robustness of LLMs in hate classification tasks.
-In light of this, this paper uses a large language model, Llama-3-8B to generate hateful content in a given English dialect.
+In light of this, this paper uses an LLM, Llama-3-70B to generate hateful content in a given English dialect.
 In doing so, we might uncover unintentional biases \cite{Ferrara_2023}.
 In no way do the authors of this paper subscribe to the hateful content used in the paper or the content generated by the model.
-This paper promotes further caution while using Large Language Models as content moderators or in Hate Speech Classification Tasks.